alexandersumer/Notare/backend/README.md

 The follow instruction are for Mac and Linux computers.

-1. Clone the repository by running `git clone https://github.com/alexanderj2357/Notare`
-2. Ensure you have the following software installed:
+1. Ensure you have the following software installed:
 - Python 3, can be installed from https://www.python.org/downloads/
 - virtualenv, can be installed using `python3 -m pip install virtualenv`
-3. Ensure you are in `Notare/backend`
+2. Ensure you are in `Notare/backend`
-4. Run the following commands:
+3. Run the following commands:

 ```
 virtualenv --python=`which python3` venv